kerhalkarsid/kerhalkarsid.github.io/_pages/publications.md

 If papers aren't accessible, please feel free to contact me for a copy of the paper.

 ## Journal
-- **Kerhalkar, S.**, Tandon, A., Schlosser, T., Farrar, J.T. , Lucas, A.J. , Johnson, L., Hormann, V., Centurioni, L., & Laurent, L. S., The role of winds, advection and optics in modifying the Diurnal Warm Layers: A case study in the Bay of Bengal ***(in prep)***, JGR-Oceans
+- **Kerhalkar, S.**, Tandon, A., Schlosser, T., Farrar, J.T. , Lucas, A.J. , Johnson, L., Hormann, V., Centurioni, L., & Laurent, L. S., Observing and modeling the variability in diurnal warm layers due to winds, advection and optics ***(submitted)***, Journal of Physical Oceanography

 ## Conference
 - **Kerhalkar, S.**, Tandon, A., Hormann, V., & Centurioni, L. (2022, February).
 Using drifter observations to unearth the mysteries of Monsoons in the Bay of Bengal.
 In OCEANS 2022-Chennai (pp. 1-7).
 IEEE. [link](https://ieeexplore.ieee.org/abstract/document/9775481) [pdf](https://kerhalkarsid.github.io/files/Oceans_2022_SK_v2.pdf)